cryptoindexcom/eth-belgrade-hackathon-2024/README.md

 # eth-belgrade-hackathon-2024
-CryptoIndex in ETH Belgrade Hackathon 2024
+CryptoIndex at the ETH Belgrade Hackathon 2024